flakjakk/my-project/docs/transkei.md

 Rod catching the shark using a kite and the old shark rod that was kept inside Batchelor's - Uncle Edwin’s heart attack thing
 Using the old fibreglass boat as a sled down the hill behind the camp

+**Games**

+Once the supper-table had been cleared the adults would sit out on the verandah while us kids played board- or card-games.
+Monopoly and Cluedo were favourites.
+Card games we usually played were Rummy, Canasta, Bridge or Klaberjass.
+We also had a game called Pit where you buy and sell produce (wheat, rye, barley etc.).
+I don't remember much about the game except that it involved a lot of shouting!

+We played a lot more games than this, I just don't recall them!

 **Golfing**

 Tried playing golf at the camp a few times.
 You tee off from the bank in front of the camp and attempt to get your ball over the stream and well onto the bank on the other side.
 You have two options: rough (really rough) or bunker.
 The only green is the colour of the grass!

+**Knees up!**

+The holiday when I damaged my knee trying to beat a wave around the rocks and had to be taken to Umtata hospital.
+They drained the blood into a kidney bowl using a **massive** syringe.
+I had to use a crutch to get around and was required to keep my foot elevated for two weeks of the holiday - which was torture - but if I remember correctly we were there for nearly 4 weeks that year so it wasn't so bad

 Collecting driftwood for the bonfire
 Mpame with my bike